Skip to main content

 • Syncing resources: vCluster runs your workloads by syncing pods from the virtual cluster to the host cluster.

-• Pod scheduling: By default, vCluster reuses the host cluster scheduler to schedule workloads.
+• Pod scheduling: By default, vCluster reuses the host cluster scheduler to schedule workloads, but you can enable the virtual cluster's scheduler.

-• Storage: You can use the host's storage classes without the need to create them in the virtual cluster.
+• Storage: You can use the host's storage classes without the need to create them in the virtual cluster by enabling them to sync from the host cluster to the virtual cluster.

-• Networking: vCluster syncs resources such as Service and Ingress resources from the virtual to the host cluster.
+• Networking: vCluster can sync resources such as Service and Ingress resources from the virtual to the host cluster.

 • Nodes: By default, vCluster creates pseudo nodes for every pod spec.nodeName in the virtual cluster.